 What Rights Do Nursing Home Residents Have in Maryland?

 When choosing a nursing home, you may wonder about state and federal regulations.
-According to the Maryland Health Care Commission, every long-term care facility resident has certain rights.
-If you believe your loved one’s residence has violated any of the following rights, you have the right to take legal action on their behalf with the help of our attorneys.
+According to the Maryland Department of Health, every long-term care facility resident has certain rights.

 All Maryland nursing home residents have the right to:

 - Reside in a facility that provides reasonable accommodations to their needs and preferences

 - Receive treatment, medical care, and services that promote a high quality of life